 To which flights and airlines does EC/261 apply?

+Second, it is important to check whether your flight meets the geographical requirements set out by EC/261.
 Your flight is covered by the EC/261 regulation if it meets at least one of the following two requirements:

 1) Your flight is departing from an airport inside the European Union, Iceland, Norway or Switzerland.

 2) Your flight is arriving at an airport in the EU, Iceland, Norway or Switzerland and is operated by an airline from one of these countries.

 The fact that Iceland, Norway and Switzerland are included is because these countries are part of the European Economic Area (EEA) and thus are forced to apply EU regulations, in case you wondered.